nawa/torrentmonitor-dockerized/README.md

 	docker container inspect -f '{{ index .Config.Labels "ru.korphome.version" }}' torrentmonitor

+## Platform Support
+There are images for almost all platform types, supported by Docker:
+- x86-64

+Next will be available soon:
+- x86
+- arm64
+- arm32
+- ppc64le
+- s390x

+If you use the platform that is not supported yet, file an issue.
+I'll add it ASAP.

+## OS Support
-## Linux (ARM)
+### Linux
-You can use Torrentmonitor on Raspberry Pi (or similar) Linux box.
-The method is the same as for x86.
-Corresponding image for ARM platform will be pulled automatically.
+Linux version uses `docker` directly.
+You don't have to download any sources because corresponding docker image will be downloaded from Docker Hub (or Guthub Registry) automatically

-## Windows and MacOS
+### Windows and MacOS
-You can use docker native if your OS supports it
+You can use Docker Desktop natively for supported OS versions.
+Minimal requirement:

 - Windows 10 Professional or Enterprise 64-bit with Hyper-V support
 - MacOS Yosemite 10.10.3 or above

-Download docker native from https://www.docker.com/products/docker
+Download docker native from https://www.docker.com/products/docker-desktop